icon

 Dr Teresa Li

-Tooth decay a common cause of a toothache and an unexpected trip to the dentist.
+Tooth decay a common cause of a toothache and an unexpected trip to the dentists.
 In this post, I’ll explain the five stages of dental decay and how to it can be treated at each step.

 What is tooth decay?